HenrikSamuelsson/Introduction_to_Java_Programming/Chapter_13/Checkpoints_Ch_13.md

 The problem with the code in this checkpoint is that x is of type Number and the method compareTo(Integer) is undefined for the type Number.

 ## 13.8 ##
-This is checkpoint is about the same code that was discussed in checkpoint 13.7.
-The problem with the code is tried to be remedied with a cast.
+This checkpoint is about the same code that was discussed in checkpoint 13.7.
+The problem with the code is now tried to be fixed with a cast.
 There is however a mistake made when introducing the cast.
 A corrected working version can be seen below.
 ```Java
 public class Test {
 	public static void main(String[] args) {